kabtech/kab/bdn/sandboxdomaincontroller.md

 ```
 https://randomuser.me/api/?results=20&nat=us&inc=name,email,&format=csv&noinfo
 ```
-I saved the above fake user output file to `C:\admin\data\users.txt` on the domain controller.
+I saved the above fake user output file (returned by the above API call) to `C:\admin\data\users.txt` on the domain controller.

 On the domain controller I launched PowerShell and ran the command `set-executionpolicy remotesigned` to enable me to run locally written scripts.

-The I deployed the following script on the domain controller and ran it as administrator:
+The I saved the following PowerShell script on the domain controller (call it usergenerator.ps1 if you like) and then ran it as administrator:
 ```
 import-module activedirectory